 Public Sector and Legal Aid Firms – Bid and Pitch Support

 Public Sector and Legal Aid Firms Bid Support.
 Firms interested in bidding for public sector or Legal Aid work should read Legal Services Providers – Bid and Pitch Support for general information on the services I offer.
 This section gives more particular information on my public procurement and Legal Aid experience.

-As a former practising public procurement lawyer, I am well-versed in the public procurement rules and continue to keep myself up to date on how these rules effect both public bodies and those bidding for contracts.
-I have written articles on this topic in 2016-17 and trained law firms/ bid teams on winning public sector contracts both face to face and via webinars.
+As a former practising public procurement lawyer, I am familiar with the public procurement rules and keep myself up to date on how these rules effect both public bodies and those bidding for contracts.
+I must stress, however, that there may be times when specialist procurement legal advice is required.